MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/omni-channel-readme.md

 ## Context variable support for duplicate and delete dependency check
 Context variable does not support duplicity check and dependency on delete.

 While creating a context variable, the system does not perform duplicate check in the workstream.
-Also, while deleting a context varibale, the system does not perform a check for the dependency.
+Also, while deleting a context variable, the system does not perform a check for the dependency.

 ## Support for multiple channel providers
 If your organization have deployed a third party channel provider using the Dynamics 365 Channel Integration Framework, and when you want to use Omni-channel Engagement Hub in the same organization, the Omni-channel solution overrides the Channel Integration Framework solution as there is no support for multiple channel providers.